 Correspondence with Tchaikovsky

-2 letters from Tchaikovsky to Josef Sittard have survived, dating from 1888 and 1889, both of which are available in English translation on this site:
+2 letters from Tchaikovsky to Josef Sittard have survived, dating from 1888 and 1889, both of which have been translated into English on this website:

 Notes and References